MahdiBM/swift-endpoint/README.md

 swift-endpoint provides highly optimized implementations for converting its types to and from an String.

-You can either initialize each type using an String, or initialize the exact underlying type they contain.
+You can either initialize each type using a `String`, or initialize the exact underlying type they contain.

 Here are some examples: